awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 1. Run the following command to create a parameter\.

    ```
-   Write-SSMParameter -Name "parameter_name" -Value "a parameter value" -Type "SecureString"  -KeyId "a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN" -Tier Standard or Advanced
+   Write-SSMParameter -Name "parameter_name" -Value "a parameter value" -Type "SecureString"  -KeyId "a KMS CMK ID, a KMS CMK ARN, an alias name, or an alias ARN"
    ```

    If successful, the command returns the version number of the parameter\.